mipmip/nixos/README.md

 _documentation is work in progress_

+## MacOS

+For macOS provisioning I only use Home-Manager from Nix.
+Cli tools are declared in home-pim/programs/macos-bundle.nix.
+Other mac-apps are in home-pim/files-macos/Brewfile

 ## Linux Desktop Highlights

 I use GNOME as desktop environment with a few extensions to give me some